Blog 1: God’s Goodness in Your Sufferings (2 Cor. 12:7-10)

-The natural person does not accept the things of the Spirit of God, for they are folly to him, and he cannot understand them because they are spiritually discerned (1 Corinthians 2:14).
+The natural person does not accept the things of the Spirit of God, for they are folly to him.
+He cannot understand them because they are spiritually discerned (1 Corinthians 2:14).
 If anyone thinks that he is wise in this age, let him become a fool that he may become wise (1 Corinthians 3:18).

 Authentic Christian Living and Ministry

-These false apostles were trying to validate their Christian ministry’s authenticity by evaluating themselves according to the wisdom of the world.
+These false apostles were trying to validate their Christian ministry’s authenticity by evaluating themselves according to the world’s wisdom.